japila-books/spark-sql-internals/docs/logical-operators/DataWritingCommand.md

 ====
 `outputColumns` is used when:

-* hive/CreateHiveTableAsSelectCommand.md[CreateHiveTableAsSelectCommand], hive/InsertIntoHiveDirCommand.md[InsertIntoHiveDirCommand] and <<spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.md#, InsertIntoHadoopFsRelationCommand>> logical commands are executed
+* hive/CreateHiveTableAsSelectCommand.md[CreateHiveTableAsSelectCommand], hive/InsertIntoHiveDirCommand.md[InsertIntoHiveDirCommand] and [InsertIntoHadoopFsRelationCommand](InsertIntoHadoopFsRelationCommand.md) logical commands are executed

 * `SaveAsHiveFile` is requested to <<hive/SaveAsHiveFile.md#saveAsHiveFile, saveAsHiveFile>>
 ====